Macedonian Ruins

 The Kingdom of Heaven

 Throughout the books of Revelation, Ezekiel, and others, we read of many different heavenly beings and of an organization among them.
-Some of these heavenly beings remain in Yahweh’s presence, some come and go, while others worship, sit, or stand.
-There are twenty-four elders, four living creatures, seven spirits of Yahweh, angels, archangels, seraphim, cherubim, seven angels that stand before Yahweh, strong angels, personal angels, and so on,—all heavenly beings.
+Some of these heavenly beings remain in Yahweh’s presence; some come and go, while others worship, sit, or stand.
+There are twenty-four elders, four living creatures, seven spirits of Yahweh, angels, archangels, seraphim, cherubim, seven angels that stand before Yahweh, strong angels, personal angels, and so on—all heavenly beings.
 Since Yahweh is not prone to disorder, all of these beings are likely very organized in function, purpose, and accountability.

 The accounts recorded in the Old Testament show us that not all these heavenly beings are of righteous intent.
 This Old Testament perspective of the affairs in heaven may shed light on Jesus’ parable of the mustard seed: